 - Why the World War One Armistice and Versailles Treaty broke America’s promises to Germany

-- How British anti-German propaganda in America succeeded while German propaganda failed
+- How British anti-German propaganda in America convinced the American public that Germany was the enemy

 - How Woodrow Wilson executed American foreign policy in World War One

-- How Woodrow Wilson at the Versailles Conference championed his League of Nations and was outmaneuvered by Britain’s Lloyd George and France’s Clemenceau and how this shaped the results of World War One
+- How Woodrow Wilson at the Versailles Conference championed his League of Nations and was out-maneuvered by Britain’s Lloyd George and France’s Clemenceau

-- Why Germany in World War One trusted America and Woodrow Wilson, whose “Fourteen Points” speech promised it a fair peace
+- Why Germany in World War One trusted America and Woodrow Wilson, whose “Fourteen Points” policy promised a fair peace

 - Why this war history offers a new, provocative interpretation